Guides

 Questions to ask before you sign

 Bring these to any consultation.
-The answers tell you a lot.
+The answers tell you plenty.

 • Is this custom-built for my space, or assembled from stock cabinetry?